Clinical systems · Human factors · Performance under pressure

 Sometimes they do.

-But often they are layered on top of existing workflows rather than designed around them.
+Too often, they are layered on top of existing workflows rather than designed around them.

+Clinicians move between screens.
+Information is entered more than once.
 Documentation is finished later rather than captured in the moment.

 Every extra step between what happens and what gets recorded creates room for small shifts that make error more likely over time.

-It’s whether it fits how people actually think and act under pressure.
+The question is not only whether the system functions.
+It is whether it fits how people actually think and act under pressure.

-This isn’t about lowering standards.
+This is not about lowering standards.

-It’s about aligning them with reality.
+It is about aligning them with reality.

 Take a routine clinical handover.